janbodnar/Python-AI-Skolenie/openai.md

 ## Simple Chat

-A minimal “hello world” chat that sends one user message to a model via OpenRouter and prints the reply.
+A minimal “hello world” chat that sends one user message to a model via OpenRouter and prints
-Use this to verify your environment (API key, base_url) and confirm the client returns a response.
+the reply.
+Use this to verify your environment (API key, base_url) and confirm the client
+returns a response.

-Key bits: initialize OpenAI with OpenRouter base_url, provide a messages list, and read choices[0].message.content.
+Key bits: initialize OpenAI with OpenRouter `base_url`, provide a messages list, and
+read `choices[0].message.content`.

 ```python
 from openai import OpenAI